imdans/whatsupdans/content/anchor/About-me 👾.md

 # And finally , the purpose of this blog
 ---
-There is no purpose for this blog. i like writing and ranting and this is a very fun way of doing it. i'll try writing about things i like every week or so and that's actually good enough purpose for me.
+There is no grand purpose for this blog. i like writing and ranting and this is a very fun way of doing it. i'll try writing about things i like every week or so and that's actually good enough purpose for me.